Siatista: History

 The first name of the city was Kalyvia.
 This name is referenced in the archives of the Zavordas Monastery.

 In 1745, the city is referenced in a formal document of Joseph, Archbishop of Ohrid.
 The commercial ties between Siatista and Central Europe during 17th and 18th centuries were very successful, and allowed the inhabitants to build many mansions and churches with wonderful frescos and icons.

 Siatista lies in a unique setting where its mountains and wilderness provide a strong sense of solitude.
-As a result, many Siatistan had to become merchants as to import (or export) necessary goods.
+As a result, many Siatistans had to become merchants to import (or export) necessary goods.
 Many of them found their way abroad permanently or temporarily where they distinguished themselves as able and reliable merchants.
-Many of them who became wealthy never return in their town staying for ever in the big cities all over the Balkan Peninsula.
-Those who choose to return built large and elegant mansions distinguished by their thick walls, imposing doors, lavishly decorated "ondas", gorgeous stained glasses, and lively colours in the folk paintings on their walls.
+Many of them who became wealthy never returned.
+Those who chose to return built large thick-walled mansions with imposing doors, lavishly decorated "ondas", stained glasses, and lively colours in the folk paintings on their walls.
 All of this embodies their high standard of living, a rather rare phenomenon for such an isolated town.
-Many of those mansions are still in good shape today in the old city.
+Many of those mansions are still in good shape and can be found in the old city.

-One of such a self-made wealthy merchants was Theodoros Dimitriou who together with his wife Afrati left their town at 1790 for Zagreb, then an Austrian city.
+One self-made wealthy merchant was Theodoros Dimitriou who, together with his wife Afrati, left their town at 1790 for Zagreb, then an Austrian city.
 He managed to earn a significant fortune by trading a variety of goods which helped them to give a proper education to their children.
-Of them, Dimitrios destined to become a famous and celebrated personality for his role as a leading figure in the movement for the national awakening of the Croatian people (then under Austro-Hungarian rule) as a national writer, poet, dramatist and political activist.
+Of them, Dimitrios became a leading figure in the Croatian national awakening movement (then under Austro-Hungarian rule) and a national writer, poet, dramatist and political activist.
 Recognized as one of the most learned people of his time, he was the first who imposed the Croatian language in the local literacy, he created the National Croatian Theater in Zagreb and became famous for his political activism for the Croatian national revival through his key role in many Croatian patriotic pamphlets at the time.
 Demeter's award for drama which established 35 years after his death (1872) stood until nowadays and his bust decorates the yard of the Croatian National Theater in Zagreb.

 In 1888 Ioannis Trampatzes, another expatriate Greek merchant in Romania, donated the funds for the Trampatzeion Gymnasium.
 The gymnasium housed two large libraries, the Manouseios with 5,000 books and the Roussopouleios with 2,000.

-Siatista was liberated from the Ottoman Turks by the Greek army, on 4 November 1912 during the First Balkan War.
+Siatista was liberated from the Ottoman Turks by the Greek army on 4 November 1912, during the First Balkan War.
 In March 1943, the Battle of Fardykambos was fought near the town between the Royal Italian Army and the partisans of EAM-ELAS, with the participation of many of the local inhabitants.